Let’s face it: it’s been a long road, this pandemic. Are you powering on, or just crawling along as best you can?

 However, vaccines contain only modified or weakened forms of germs.
 They do not cause disease.

-At present, we have two vaccines in Australia to combat COVID-19, and some more on their way.
-They are safe and effective.
+At present, we have two vaccines in Australia to combat COVID-19.
+Both are safe and effective.
 But not they’re not identical.

-Firstly, they have been developed using different technologies: mRNA technology, viral vector technology and protein-based technology.
+Firstly, they have been developed using different technologies: mRNA technology and viral vector technology.

 These types of vaccines use messenger-RNA (mRNA, a genetic code).
 The mRNA provokes cells in your body to produce a COVID-19-specific protein.
 This is the protein that your immune system will target and attack.

 Messenger-RNA vaccines can’t alter or impact your DNA in any way.
-The Pfizer vaccine and Moderna vaccine are mRNA vaccines.
+The Pfizer vaccine is a mRNA vaccine.

 The AstraZeneca vaccine is a viral vector vaccine.